JustusSGrant/Smartwyre_interview/Readme.md

 3. I refactored the rebate service to use rebate & product to determine an initial success status.
 I've left the switch statement checking the rebate's IncentiveType so that the unique business logic associated with each incentive type can be preserved.

-4. I renamed the "Types" namespace to "Models" to be more consistent with conventional naming conventions.
+4. I renamed the "Types" namespace to "Models" to be more consistent with conventional naming practices.

 5. I used Moq and NUnit to write the unit tests instead of using XUnit. 🙏🏿  Please don't take points away for this.
 It was intentional and a result of my own personal preference.
 I am still following the 3 A's of unit testing (Arrange, Act, Assert)